NicolasDorier/btcpayserver-plugin-lnbank/docs/LNDhub.md

 ### Zeus

-Unfortunately there is an [issue with Zeus, which prevents import via QR scan](https://github.com/ZeusLN/zeus/issues/1081).
-Until this is fixed you have to import the wallet by entrering the details manually.

 In Zeus you can use this path to import the wallet:

 * Open the settings by clicking on the node icon in the top left corner.